X

 Included Meal(s): Breakfast and Dinner

-We drive to Ferreiros, with its Romanesque churches and many rural villages, where we begin our relatively easy day's walk (mostly flat).
+We drive to Peruscallo and pick up the Camino to Ferreiros, with its Romanesque churches and many rural villages, where we begin our relatively easy day's walk (mostly flat).
 This stage is one of the most beautiful because of its mountain scenery and countryside.
 We pass down through the Mino Valley we will arrive to Portomarin, passing through small hamlets along the way.
+We drive to our hotel near Palas de Rei, where you have the opportunity to soak in the hotels thermal pools (additional cost).

-We finish our day at nearby Palas de Rei, an important town in the Middle Ages located on El Camino.
+We finish our day's walk at nearby Palas de Rei, an important town in the Middle Ages located on El Camino.
+Due to a lack of suitable accommodation in Pala de Rei, we'll return to Lugo for dinner/overnight.

 Included Meal(s): Breakfast and Dinner

-Palas de Rei is an excellent starting point for today's on-foot exploration of more Galician countryside.
+This morning we return to Palas de Rei and pick up where we left off yesterday, an excellent starting point for today's on-foot exploration of more Galician countryside.
 We follow lovely backroads that pass through hamlets and farms flanked by grain silos in granite.
 We will see the first forest of eucalyptus, which heralds the proximity of the ocean.
 The churches here are small and very moving, and numerous religious crosses along the way testify that Christianity is deeply anchored in the land of Galicia.

 We walk downhill to Leboreiro, a medieval village famous for a 14th Century miracle in which the Eucharist was transformed into actual flesh and blood.
 We continue on mostly flat ground to Melide from which we drive to Lavacolla.
 We have relatively easy walking today despite the length of 16km (10 miles).